 We also had chocolate-covered strawberries on a stick, which were very tasty.
-We went on two rides—a Ferris wheel and a haunted house roller coaster that Sally fixated on for some reason.
+We went on two rides—a Ferris wheel and a haunted house roller coaster that my wife fixated on for some reason.
 (The entirety of the roller coaster ride can be seen on the video.)

 Scenes from the Ferris wheel.